r-huijts/xcode-mcp-server/docs/tools-overview.md

 The server integrates with both CocoaPods and Swift Package Manager:

-- CocoaPods tools manage dependencies in a Podfile.
+- CocoaPods tools manage dependencies in a Podfile, with support for repo management and outdated dependencies.
-- Swift Package Manager tools interact with Package.swift.
+- Swift Package Manager tools provide comprehensive support for Swift packages, including dependency analysis and visualization.

 ## Using the Tools